jaycordaro/WES207/README.md

 ## Contents in the Folders
 Each foler has contents as follows.
-- Presentations	: has all the presentations files presented duriong the classes.
+- Presentations: has all the presentations files presented duriong the classes.
-- RF			: RF front end related documents, linkbudget calculation, related Matlab file and initioal concept related files in the archive folder.
+- RF: RF front end related documents, linkbudget calculation, related Matlab file and initioal concept related files in the archive folder.
-- audio			: audio files needed for the demo.
+- audio: Audio files needed for the demo.
-- images		: image files used for the readme.md.
+- images: Image files used for the readme.md.
-- matlab		: Matlab files used for pre-DSP-simulation for the codes implimented in the Teensy and FPGA.
+- matlab: Matlab files used for pre-DSP-simulation for the codes implimented in the Teensy and FPGA.
-- rtl			: FPGA codes
+- rtl: FPGA code
-- standard		: 802.15.4 standard document.
+- standard: 802.15.4 standard document.
-- teensy        : codes for Teensy related partial tests and final demos.
+- teensy: code for Teensy-related partial tests and final demos.